bcrowell/kcals/README.md

 The calorie expenditure is calculated from Minetti et al., http://jap.physiology.org/content/93/3/1039.full .
 They got their data from elite mountain runners (all male) running on a treadmill.
 The outputs seem low compared to other estimates I've seen.

+Part of this is likely to be because elite athletes have better mechanical efficiency;
+measurements have shown that even among elite distance runners, running economy varies by as much as 25% (Lucia et al., "The key to top-level endurance running performance: a unique example," DOI 10.1136/bjsm.2007.040725).
+The average difference between trained and untrained runners was found in one study to be about 8% (Van Dijk, 2017).

-This may be because these elite athletes were very efficient, were not carrying packs or wearing heavy boots, and were running on a nice uniform treadmill.
+In addition, the athletes in Minetti's treadmill study were not carrying packs or wearing heavy boots, and were running on a nice uniform treadmill.
 I find the data most useful if I want to compare one run to another, e.g., if I want to know how a mountain run with lots of elevation gain compares with a flat run at a longer distance, or if I want to project whether doing a certain